Struggling to find out the right SMTP port to use? Been there, done that!

 IANA, the organization responsible for global IP address allocation and other tasks, is also responsible for registering port numbers for common Internet services, which includes SMTP.

 Why Does Your SMTP Port Matter?

-If you want to connect to an SMTP server, you need to enter both its IP address and its port number.
+If you want to connect to an SMTP server (like the Gmail SMTP Server), you need to enter both its IP address and its port number.